AlexandreSama/Kashir/README.md

 ## Installation

-Download or Clone this repository (``git clone https://github.com/AlexandreSama/Kashir.git``) and do the following :
+Download or Clone this repository (`git clone https://github.com/AlexandreSama/Kashir.git`) and do the following command:

 ```bash
 npm install
 ```

-change your Token in app.js, invite the bot to your server and run it !
+change your Token in your app.js, invite the bot to your server and run it !

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change thanks :D

 Please make sure to update tests as appropriate.